murbanowicz/vue-filters/README.md

 Feel free to use it.
 If you do that, please star/watch to show me that.

+# Available filters
+1. dateAndDay - shows date and day name
+2. dateOnly - shows only date.
+Useful when you have dateTime values from DB
+3. dayOnly - shows only day name from dateTime
+4. timeOnly - shows only time from dateTime
+5. truncate(length) - self explainable.
+6. round(digits) - round number to limited number of digits. `if(!digits)` round without any digit after comma.

 # Usage

 If you are using single file components with e.g. Webpack,